island-is/island.is/libs/nest/audit/README.md

 }
 ```

-By default it will use the defaultNamespace, and the handler name as the action.
-You can override all of the audit entry fields at both the controller level and the handler level:
+By default, it will use the defaultNamespace, and the handler name as the action.
+You can override all the audit entry fields at both the controller level and the handler level:

 ```typescript
 import { Audit } from '@island.is/nest/audit'